A space to experience

 Courses typically range from 4-8 sessions of 2 hours duration.

-Samantha is a qualified Art Psychotherapist from LASALLE College of the Arts, Singapore (accredited by Goldsmith's University).
+Samantha is a HCPC-registered Art Psychotherapist and full member of the British Association of Art Therapists (BAAT).
+She qualified from LASALLE College of the Arts, Singapore (accredited by Goldsmith's University).

 Sam works predominantly with adults and has specialised in supporting people living with cancer.
 As a parent carer, she also supports parents of SEND children to navigate their journey.
 She works with a wide range of art materials to explore the creative process in a welcoming, confidential and non-judgemental space to foster insight, and awareness, whilst building resilience and new perspectives.